jripp23/jripp23/README.md

 ### Hi there 👋🏼
 My name is Juan and I'm from Mexico

-I am a Bionic Engineer and I have experience with Machine Learning, data visualization,signal processing and web development.

-I enjoy
+I am a Data Science and AI enthusiast focused on

 ### Languages and Tools:

--Python

--JavaScript

--C++

--Git
+- Python 🐍
+- JavaScript
+- C++
+- Git

--Bash shell
+- Bash shell

+### Improving:

+-

 ### Connect with me 🌎:

--Twitter

--Linkedln

--Outlook
+- 🐦Twitter
+- 🧍Linkedln
+- 📧Outlook